davidly/ArmOS/README.md

 * The c_tests folder has a number of C and C++ apps that can be built with mall.sh (make all) on an Arm64 Linux machine.
 I'm sure cross-compilation will work too, though I haven't tested it.
 These apps are built with various optimization flags: -O0, -O1, -O2, -O3, and -Ofast.
 Each variation utilizes different Arm64 instructions, which improves test coverage.
 * The rust_tests folder has a number of Rust apps that can be built with mall.sh on an Arm64 Linux machine.
 * I've also tested with emulators found in my sister repos: NTVAO (Apple 1 + 6502), NTVCM (CP/M 2.2 + 8080/Z80), NTVDM (MS-DOS 3.x + 8086), RVOS (Linux + RISC-V64).
 ArmOS runs all of these emulators when they are compiled for Arm64 (tested with g++ optimization flags -O2 and -O3).
 ArmOS also runs itself recursively an arbitrary number of times.
 RVOS runs ArmOS when it's compiled for RISC-V64.
 I've validated ArmOS running RVOS running NTVDM running NTVCM running Turbo Pascal for CP/M 2.2; performance isn't great.
+* Testing of ArmOS on Windows is done with the Microsoft C++ compiler.
+On Linux I use g++.
+All test apps are built on Arm64 Linux using g++ and Rust.

 ## C/C++ Tests
     tcmp        tests comparisons